Kubikubiessa/Password-Generator/README.md

 N/A

 ## Usage
-I can use this challenge as a review for creating accessible and well-structured code.
+I can use this challenge as a review for creating interactive interfaces for generating randome values based on the user's choice of components.
 ## Credits
 N/A
 ## License